 Each number in an oil weight designation covers a RANGE of actual viscosities.
 Both 40-weight and 50-weight oils COULD be the same viscosity (17 centistokes at 100°C).
 But in general the 20W-50 weight oil will remain a little more viscous at 100°C than the straight 40-weight will.
 In summer when the ambient temperature (and therefore the engine temperature) start to rise, the generally more viscous 20W-50 weight oil will remain a little thicker than the straight 40-weight oil and so will maintain the oil pressure better.

 Detergent straight 40-weight oil is getting hard to find.
 Non-detergent 40-weight oil might still be around for specialty purposes, but these oils should never be used in a Bug engine.
-All the Owner's Manuals we have read (Rob currently has about six of them from '58 onwards) say that you must use HD oil (that's High Detergent - not Heavy Duty as some folks think).
-A detergent oil keeps all the crud suspensed in the oil so it's flushed out with the oil change.
+All the Owner's Manuals say that you must use HD oil (that's High Detergent - not Heavy Duty as some folks think).
+A detergent oil keeps all the crud suspended in the oil so it's flushed out with the oil change.
 Non-detergent oils allow the sludge to settle and stick to the inside of the engine casing, etc., and eventually bits of it will break off in chunks and can block oil passages, etc.

 Since the lubricants used in your VW have a vital influence on its operation, you should use only name brand oils labeled "For Service SD" (or "For Service SE" or both) in your engine.
 Oils used in 1975 and later cars must be labeled "For Service API/SE."